calenwalshe/calenwalshe.github.io/content/project/saccades/index.md

 ---
 title: Saccadic Decision Making
-summary: How does the visual system decide when the model the eyes when encoding natural scenes?
+summary: How does the visual system decide when to move the eyes when viewing natural scenes?
 tags:
 - eye_movements
 date: "2016-04-27T00:00:00Z"